i

 Are you a concerned citizen?
 Send a letter to UN decision makers!

-We invite everyone to send an email to Guy Ryder (UN Under-Secretary-General for Policy in charge of developing concrete reform proposals under the UN80 initiative) and to Volker Türk (UN High Commissioner for Human Rights), calling on them to base any reform process on the above principles and criteria put forward by ISHR and civil society partners.
+We invite everyone to send an email to Guy Ryder (UN Under-Secretary-General for Policy in charge of developing concrete reform proposals under the UN80 initiative) and to Volker Türk (UN High Commissioner for Human Rights and part of the UN80 Task Force), calling on them to base any reform process on the above principles and criteria and to endorse the proposals put forward by ISHR and civil society partners.

 Send an email